Jump to the content

 Indonesia: A school for indigenous children

-When Begarak (10 years) and Ngusor (12) read, write and arithmetic, their flashlights are not far: Usually their lessons begin when the sun is gradually falling over Sumatra.
+When Begarak (10 years old) and Ngusor (12) read, write and do arithmetic, their flashlights are never far away: their lessons usually begin when the sun gradually sets over Sumatra.

-The two boys belong to the indigenous group of the "Orang Rimba", the "people of the jungle" in Indonesia.
-It is not a matter of course that the children of the community can go to school.
-Because on the day you have to help with field and gardening, sometimes also when collecting or hunting.
-Some parents do not even allow their children to go to school because they see it as a "obstacle" for the daily tasks.
-However, more and more families understand how important education is - not only for the children, but also for the continued existence of their entire culture and way of life.
+The two boys belong to the indigenous group of the "Orang Rimba," the "people of the jungle" in Indonesia.
+That the children of this community can attend school is not a given.
+During the day, they have to help with field and garden work, and sometimes with gathering or hunting.
+Some parents don't allow their children to go to school at all, seeing it as an obstacle to their daily tasks.
+However, more and more families are understanding how important education is—not only for the children, but also for the preservation of their entire culture and way of life.

-Melak realizes that the rights of the children of the Orang Rimba are far from fully fulfilled.
-But at least: thanks to the Sokola Rimba, you now know these rights and know how you can protect yourself against land robbers - with the right and law.
-And they have completely new chances of going their own way.
-“I actually wanted to be a police officer.
-My father even gave me his blessing, «says Melak.
-Only for the time being, he has taken a different path because: "If I become a police officer, I couldn't teach the children here anymore."
+Melak is aware that the rights of the Orang Rimba children are far from being fully realized.
+But at least, thanks to the Sokola Rimba, they now know these rights and how to protect themselves – legally – against land grabbers.
+And they have entirely new opportunities to forge their own paths.
+"I actually wanted to become a police officer.
+My father even gave me his blessing," says Melak.
+But for now, he has chosen a different path, because: "If I become a police officer, I wouldn't be able to teach the children here anymore."